alim-zaib/minecraft_gpt_assistant_mod/README.md

 ## Acknowledgments
-- OpenAI for providing the GPT models that power our assistant's intelligence.
+- OpenAI for providing the GPT models.
-- Minecraft Forge for the modding tools that make this integration possible.
+- Minecraft Forge for the modding tools.